bxparks/AceTime/USER_GUIDE.md

      as well as it could be, and the algorithm may change in the future.
 To keep the code size within reasonble limits of a small Arduino controller, the algorithm may be permanently sub-optimal.
-* `ZonedDateTime` objects should remain within roughly +/- 50 years (maybe +/-
-  60 years) of the current AceTime Epoch.
+* `ZonedDateTime` objects should remain within roughly +/- 60 years of the current AceTime Epoch.
     * Otherwise, internal integer variables may overflow without warning and incorrect results may be calculated.
     * The internal time zone calculations use the same `int32_t` type as the